 A binary module is a .NET Framework assembly (.dll) that contains compiled code.
 Cmdlet developers can use this type of module to create modules that contain cmdlets, providers, and more.
 (Existing snap-ins can also be used as binary modules.)

-A manifest module is a module that includes a manifest (described later in this section) to describe its components, but it does not specify a root module in the manifest.
+A manifest module is a module that includes a manifest (described later in this section) to describe its components, but that does not specify a root module in the manifest.
 A module manifest does not specify a root module when the

 ModuleToProcess key of the manifest is blank.
 In most cases, a manifest module also includes one or more nested modules using script modules or binary modules.
 A manifest module that does not include any nested modules can be used when you want a convenient way to load assemblies, types, or formats.

 A dynamic module is a module that does not persist to disk.
 This type of module enables a script to create a module on demand that does not need to be loaded or saved to persistent storage.
 By default, dynamic modules created with the New-Module cmdlet (described in the following sections) are intended to be short-lived and therefore cannot be accessed by the Get-Module cmdlet.